joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step3.md

 access.

-We are going to create some encryption keys that will identify you to git and allow you upload changes without typing your password.
+We are going to create some encryption keys that will identify you to git and allow you to upload changes without typing your password.

 This is much more secure and should be considered a best practice.